ecandotti/candotti-blog/README.md

 </h1>

 # :earth_africa: Candotti Blog
-*<div style="text-align:center">Blog created in Symfony 4.4 as part of a Dev Back-End evaluation at Ynov Campus</div>*
+*Blog created in Symfony 4.4 as part of a Dev Back-End evaluation at Ynov Campus*

 - Symfony 4.4
 - Bootstrap 4